 FREQUENTLY ASKED QUESTIONS

 Can I make reservations online?
-Campground and lodging reservations may be made online by clicking here or by calling Reserve America at (800) 933-7275.
+Campground and lodging reservations may be made online by clicking here or by calling our front desk at (276) 865-4413 ext.
+3201.

 Your second option is to transfer the reservation to a future time.
 You can even change the type of site.
 You may not, however, transfer a cabin or lodge reservation to camping.
 There is no charge to transfer the reservation.
-Transfers are handled through the Reservation Center only, Monday through Friday 9 a.m. to 5 p.m., and must take place before the official check-in time of your confirmed reservation.
+Transfers are handled through our front desk.
 The last opportunity for a transfer of a cabin or lodge reservation is at 5 p.m. on the Monday prior to your scheduled arrival.
 (Should that Monday be a state holiday, then 5 p.m. on Tuesday is the deadline.)
 After that time, you must either use the reservation or cancel it and pay the appropriate cancellation fee.
-If the center is closed, your transfer deadline has expired, and the center does not reopen before your scheduled check-in time, your only option is to cancel.
-Camping reservations may be transferred through the reservation center up until the official check-in time on the day of arrival.
+If the front office is closed, your transfer deadline has expired, and the front office does not reopen before your scheduled check-in time, your only option is to cancel.
+Camping reservations may be transferred through our front desk up until the official check-in time on the day of arrival.
 If you are arriving on a Saturday, Sunday or a state holiday, your last opportunity to cancel is the previous weekday at 5 p.m.